Whether you enjoy baking treats for the family, or hosting parties, you’ll need to know how to clean a baking sheet so it looks good as new.

-Although cleaning a baking tray seems like it requires plenty of elbow-grease, it’s not that hard to do.
-All you need are a few household items that you’ll find in your kitchen, that will save you time and effort of scrubbing.
+While cleaning a baking tray may seem like hard effort, it’s not that hard to do.
+All you need are a few household items that you’ll find in your kitchen, that will save you scrubbing time.
 Best of all, you don’t even need to spend a fortune on expensive cleaning products.
 So, if you want a sparkling baking sheet in no time, follow our easy steps on how to clean a baking sheet so it looks good as new.
+Also, bear in mind, these are the 7 things you should never clean with baking soda.

 How to clean a baking sheet with baking soda and dish soap